-We are, from time to time, subject to claims and suits arising in the ordinary course of business, some of which have not been fully adjudicated.
+We are, from time to time, subject to claims, suits and matters arising in the ordinary course of business, some of which have not been fully adjudicated.
 Such claims have in the past generally been covered by insurance.
 We believe the resolution of such legal matters will not have a material adverse effect on our financial condition, results of operations or cash flows, although we cannot predict the ultimate outcome of any such actions.
-There can be no assurance that our insurance will be adequate to cover all liabilities that may arise out of claims brought against us.
+There can be no assurance that our insurance will be adequate to cover all liabilities that may arise out of claims or matters brought against us.